polymorpher/sms-wallet/miniwallet/NFTID.md

 In terms of Decentralized Identity.
 SMS-Wallet is attesting to the digital identity of the creators and users.

+## Requirements/Considerations
+* Gas Payment (should the user pay for the mint cost)?
+* Use of MultiSig Wallets for the Operators
+* NFT Contract supports Multiple Operators Minting NFT's
+* Image would be useful to support encoding information like chainId and address in qrcode
+* Metadata : could store country and region
+* NFT Contract should be upgradeable

 ## Registration Flow
 A semi-protected API can be added on miniwallet server for this.
 The API can be called by the client, but the client should provide its address and a valid signature.
 The miniwallet server can then call the server backend (or simply lookup from datastore) and verify the address is indeed a registered user, before issuing the NFT. [comment is here](https://github.com/polymorpher/sms-wallet/issues/10#issuecomment-1236012684)